Aurionidas/Python-projects/README.md

 ## Requirements

 This Repository works with Jupyter notebooks for their facility to show notes and Python code.
 Apart from that we'll need some additional libraries in order to run all the notebooks here found.
+Feel free to install them from your console in the directory you have your python installed for more organization.

+On windows terminal:

+cd YOUR_PYTHON_DIRECTOY
+pip install LIBRARY_NAME

 Libraries